iosdev54/CarServices/README.md

-# MyPlaces
+# Car Services
-### The My Places PET project is designed to save your favorite places.
+### The CarServices PET project is designed to save your favorite car services.

 __Capabilities:__
 * Sorting
+* Call the service
 * Rating
-* Change of location
+* Selecting a location on the map
 * View location on the map
 * View your location on a map
 * Route planning